-We have male and female doctors who work together with a registered nurse to examine your skin from head to toe with the state-of-the-art MoleMax digital dermoscopy and photography equipment.
+Doctors will work together with a registered nurse to examine your skin from head to toe with state of the art digital dermoscopy and photography equipment.

-We are able to track even minor changes in your worrying spots and treat them when the time is right.
+The doctor is able to track even minor changes in your more worrying spots and will treat them when the time is right.